Barbara Kopple: Harlan County, USA

 Harlan County, USA took four years to make and cost over $200,000.
 Continuing production was financially demanding on Kopple and her small crew, who regularly moved back-and-forth between Harlan and New York to collect financial backing from grant proposals and odd jobs, even writing letters for money from miners' homes.
 When she ran out of money, Kopple would "come back to New York and take whatever job I could, editing, sound, until I got enough to go back."
+Producers in New York were dismissive, with one asking "Why is a little girl like you doing a film like this?"
 Kopple also accepted donated money from her parents, friends and others in order to continue financing the project; she eventually placed herself into great debt for the film, utilizing her personal credit card for many expenses.

 Kopple was threatened by mine owners during filming, being told that "if I was ever caught alone at night I'd be killed."
 She reportedly carried two pistols while filming in Harlan.

 Harlan County, USA debuted at the New York Film Festival in October 1976, where it received a standing ovation.
 The film won the Academy Award for Best Documentary Feature, Kopple accepting the award "on behalf of the miners of Harlan County who took us into their homes, trusted us, and shared their love with us."

 After Harlan County, USA, Kopple didn't finish another documentary until 1990.
 Kopple instead took her political focus on unions to television, directing the 90-minute television drama Keeping On.

 American Dream

-American Dream, Kopple's next feature-length documentary captured the 1985–86 Hormel strike, a two-year-long workers strike against Hormel Foods.
+American Dream, Kopple's next feature-length documentary captured the 1985–86 Hormel strike, a two-year-long workers strike against Hormel Foods, following the company's move to cut wages and reduce benefits despite generating $29 million in profit.
 Kopple was first turned onto the subject matter in the early 1980s while working on starting a different documentary project.
 While driving in Worthington, Minn., Kopple heard a new radio broadcast on developing strikes amongst workers in meatpacking plants of Austin.
 Kopple reportedly started driving towards Austin immediately; "that was the beginning," said Kopple, "And I never left."

 American Dream proved to be even more difficult for Kopple to produce than Harlan County, USA, despite her previous documentary's success.
 Budget for the film was tight, and Kopple found it difficult to obtain funding due to its subject matter.
 It took five years for Kopple to obtain financing for the film, and mentions her personal belief that her previous Oscar win hindered funding support.

 Unlike Harlan County, which had Kopple very much on one side of the battle, Kopple intentionally aimed to be much more objective in depicting the differing perspectives of the Hormel Strike in American Dream.
 "I cared about the people in Austin, Minn., very much," Kopple reflected, "but if we were ever to look back at [the film], we had to have the full story."

-American Dream premiered at the New York Film Festival on October 6, 1990.
-It eventually earned Kopple her second Academy Award the following year.
-Kopple continued to exclusively make documentaries for nearly the next decade and a half, exploring new subject matters such as crime procedurals and the lives of celebrities.